 Landlord’s Insurance.
-Landlord will maintain all risk (or “special form”) property insurance covering the full replacement cost of the Building and all other structures and improvements on the Land (excluding any Initial Improvements and any Tenant-Made Alterations) with laws and ordinance endorsement and including Tenant and Tenant Guarantor as loss payees, as their interests may appear, and commercial general liability insurance including Tenant and Tenant Guarantor as additional insureds.
+Landlord will maintain all risk (or “special form”) property insurance covering the full replacement cost of the Building and all other structures and improvements on the Land (excluding any Initial Improvements and any Tenant-Made Alterations which are insured by the Tenant) with laws and ordinance endorsement and including Tenant and Tenant Guarantor as named additional insured, as their interests may appear, and commercial general liability insurance including Tenant and Tenant Guarantor as additional insureds.
+Landlord shall remain the loss payee under all policies required herein.
 All such insurance will be included as part of Operating Expenses to the extent permitted by Section 6.
 The Building and all other structures and improvements on the Land may be included in a blanket policy (in which case the cost of such insurance allocable to the Building and all other structures and improvements on the Land will be reasonably determined by Landlord based upon the insurer’s cost calculations).
 Tenant will reimburse Landlord for any increased premiums or additional insurance that Landlord reasonably deems necessary as a result of Tenant’s use of the Premises for other than the Permitted Uses.
-[IF EITHER SINGLE-TENANT AND BUILDING >300K SF OR BTS: Tenant may elect, upon ninety (90) days’ prior notice to Landlord, to maintain, at Tenant’s sole cost, all risk (or “special form”) property insurance covering the full replacement cost of the Building and all other structures and improvements on the Land, including the Initial Improvements and any Tenant-Made Alterations, subject to industry-standard terms and conditions, and (i) Landlord will not have any obligation to maintain property insurance after the date set forth in Tenant’s notice; and (ii) any costs incurred by Landlord in connection with property insurance relating to the Building and all other structures and improvements on the Land after the date set forth in Tenant’s notice will be excluded from Operating Expenses.
+Tenant may elect, upon ninety (90) days’ prior notice to Landlord, to maintain, at Tenant’s sole cost, all risk (or “special form”) property insurance covering the full replacement cost of the Building and all other structures and improvements on the Land, including the Initial Improvements and any Tenant-Made Alterations, subject to industry-standard terms and conditions, and (i) Landlord will not have any obligation to maintain property insurance after the date set forth in Tenant’s notice; and (ii) any costs incurred by Landlord in connection with property insurance relating to the Building and all other structures and improvements on the Land after the date set forth in Tenant’s notice will be excluded from Operating Expenses.
 Landlord and mortgage lienholder will be included as loss payees, as their interests may appear, on policies covering the Building and all other structures and improvements on the Land.
 If Tenant proposes property insurance with lesser coverage terms than what is carried by Landlord at the time of Tenant’s initial notice (or what Landlord would have carried upon Substantial Completion of the Building based on similar buildings in its (or its parent entity’s) portfolio), then Tenant will submit such proposed property insurance for Landlord’s approval.
-In the event Tenant does not carry the property insurance required hereunder after its election to take over such insurance, then Tenant will be responsible for costs of the type that would have been insured by Landlord’s property insurance.]
+In the event Tenant does not carry the property insurance required hereunder after its election to take over such insurance, then Tenant will be responsible for costs of the type that would have been insured by Landlord’s property insurance or for the costs of insurance actually put in place by Landlord due to Tenant’s failure to keep the property properly and continuously insured.
+Insuring party shall provide a copy of the insurance policy and a valid current certificate of insurance to the other party and mortgagee, on or before the Commencement Date and yearly thereafter on the Anniversary of the Commencement Date throughout the Term of the Lease.